 What is an Online Computer Science Degree?

 An online computer science degree closely resembles an on-campus degree except online, full-time learners benefit from flexible courses.
 The online program curriculum is rooted in theory, critical thinking, mathematics, and computer processes.
-Curriculum expose students to various components of the field including computer systems, engineering, and data science.
+Curriculum exposes students to various components of the field including computer systems, engineering, and data science.

 These experiences prepare students for a robust career in many different areas and fields of technology that span over public and private industries.

-Schools that Offer Online Degrees in Computer Science
+10 Outstanding Schools that Offer Online Degrees in Computer Science

 Online computer science degrees are becoming more abundant and popular among working professionals, especially at the master’s level.